Michael Angelo Immenraet: Life

 In 1661, Immenraet painted a chimney piece in The Hague for the 'Hofje van Nieuwkoop', a housing project for poor widows funded from the inheritance of Johan de Bruijn van Buijtewech, a rich citizen of The Hague.
-The chimney piece represents the double portrait of Odila en Philippine van Wassenaer, the nieces of van Buijtewech and two first governesses of the project.
+The chimney piece represents the double portrait of Odilia and Philippina Maria van Wassenaer, the nieces of van Buijtewech and two first governesses of the project.
 The two young governesses are depicted as shepherdesses.

 He was registered in the Antwerp Guild of Saint Luke in 1663.